isaacnmm/pestpolicy-hugo2XX/content/posts/are-plug-in-mosquito-repellents-safe/index.md

 The market is flooded with various mosquito plugin repellants but I will name you some of the best.
 Take a look.

-###  1. Mosqui
-- go Duo Plugin Liquid Mosquito Killer.
+###  1. Mosqui-go Duo Plugin Liquid Mosquito Killer.

 It comes in two different versions; one with a plug and one without.
 It is very efficient in eliminating mosquitoes and other biting insects as it contains Prallethrin.
 A single bottle of it lasts over a month ensuring 37 days of protection.